Performing Arts Department

 Subject Leader for Drama: Mr M Young

-Performing Arts is a thriving department within the school and provides all students with various creative opportunities both in and out of the classroom.
-It consists of music, drama and expressive arts.
+Curriculum Intent: Performing Arts is a thriving department within the school and provides all students with various creative opportunities both in and out of the classroom.
+It consists of music, drama and expressive arts in line with Christ at the Centre.
+We have the same high ambitions for all, encouraging everyone to achieve the most they can with their God-given talents.
 The Performing Arts area houses a fully equipped drama studio, two music classrooms which are fully resourced with keyboards, IT and various percussive instruments; there are also four bespoke rehearsal rooms.

-High standards of teaching engage students, enable self-expression and ensure all students achieve their full potential in both KS3 and KS4.
-A full and varied program of extra-curricular activities provides students with a creative outlet and various performance platforms to showcase their talents.
+High standards of teaching engage students to develop their knowledge and skills, enable self-expression and ensure all students achieve their full potential in both KS3 and KS4.
+A full and varied program of extra-curricular activities provides students with a creative outlet and various performance platforms to showcase their talents, which contribute to a student's cultural capital.

 Students in Years 7 and 8 study music for a one lesson every week and rotate between Keyboard/Music Technology and group work topics.
-The schemes of learning studied are diverse and include topics such as Spiritual Music, Hip-Hop and Reggae.
+The schemes of learning studied are diverse and include topics such as Spiritual Music, Hip-Hop, Reggae, World music and popular song since 1960.

 Various assessment opportunities are built into the curriculum and all students have the opportunity to peer and self-assess to aspire to make at least better than expected progress.